 Click here to view the 2016-2017 Graduate Bulletin.

 To become a candidate within our joint PhD program:

-- You must have earned a master's degree that's relevant to one of our PhD program's four concentrations.
+- You must have earned a master's degree that's relevant to one of our PhD program's three spheres of inquiry.
 While earning that MA, you must have maintained a GPA of 3.0 or better.